 Internationalization with next-intl

 Internationalization (i18n) allows your application to adapt to different languages and regions.
-With next-intl, Launch Express provides:
+With next-intl, Launch Express provides:- Simple translation management

 - Locale-based routing